Laka

 Collection: The Musician Goddesses Series

-Technique: Embroidered on alpaca fabric using back stitch, fishbone stitch, French knot, Chinese embroidery (silk shading) and bullion stitch techniques.
-For the skirt section, I used raffia cords to evoke the texture and appearance of reed.
+Technique and Medium: Embroidered on alpaca fabric using backstitch, fishbone stitch, French knot, silk shading, and bullion stitch and bullion rose techniques.
+For the skirt section, raffia cords were used to evoke the texture and appearance of reed.
+In addition to raffia cord, cotton mouliné threads were used in the work.

 Inspiration: Hula dancers